shuup/shuup-guide/source/customers-and-users.rst

 .. note::
-   Unless they have a `Staff status` and the `Send email confirmation` box is checked, a user won't automatically receive notice that an account has been makcreated for them.
+   Unless they have a `Staff status` and the `Send email confirmation` box is checked, a user won't automatically receive notice that an account has been created for them.

    Instead, if you would like to notify a user, send a password-reset email.